 “You must be very good in bed.”

 Believe it or not, being a pole dancer is not an indicator of your sexual prowess.
 Shocker, right?
 Now, I’ve never had any complaints…

 But if I’ve just performed four acts in a row at a pole showcase, you are probably going to have to do all the work.
 And possibly bring me carbs to bed.

 I have a no nudes policy because I research on social media harassment and can’t be arsed to deal with the backlash of that.
+All my “nudes” are a version of the same aesthetic I post on social media.
 Also, have you seen my Instagram?
 Don’t be greedy.